 When it comes to shipping tubes, plain brown tubing can get boring.
 Since so many packages are white or brown, an eye-catching design is a simple way to get a company’s brand name and products into the public eye.
 Some companies try a variety of different methods to make their packaging more interesting, such as:

-Logo tubes: Some companies place logos onto their packaging tubes to display the brand name during shipping.
+- Some companies place labels with their logos on their packaging tubes to display the brand name during shipping.
 When anyone who comes into contact with the package sees the logo, they know what company mailed the box.
 Some companies choose to use printed tape rather than printing the logo on the box.